syangav/duckietown_imitation_learning/README.md

 ## Installation Guide

-All code here are supposed to run in a Linux machine.
+All code here are supposed to run on a Ubuntu Linux(16.04) machine due to the limitation of the neural stick.
 The demo.py will require [caffe](https://github.com/BVLC/caffe) and [ncsdk](https://movidius.github.io/ncsdk/install.html) installed.

 If you have a Duckiebot and want to try out the demo with Duckietown software, try this [link](https://github.com/duckietown/duckuments/blob/devel-super-learning-jan15/docs/atoms_20_setup_and_demo/30_demos/15_imitation_learning.md).